surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 - Delay
 - Reverb 1
 - Reverb 2
+- Spring Reverb
-- Airwindows (53 effects collection from Airwindows)
+- Airwindows (56 effects collection from Airwindows)
 - Conditioner

 See [Effect algorithms](#effect-algorithms) in the Technical Reference section for more information about each effect.